 6. Author photo Tips

-A poor quality author photo can give the impression of poor quality writing and will likely hinder sales.
+A poor quality author photo can give the impression of poor quality writing and may hinder sales.
 If you can, invest in a professional author photo.
 If you can’t afford this, ask another writer or trusted friend to help you choose (or create) the best possible photo.
 (However, do not use a wedding photo or other special occasion photos.)
 Follow these author photo tips:

 - Avoid distracting objects and backgrounds.